hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 fittings.
 The resistance coefficients decrease with the increasing size of most valves and fittings.

 Cast iron flanged elbows and drainage-type elbows may be expected to approximate pipe bends.
-Values of the resistance coefficient (k) may be taken fromSection IIIB.
+Values of the resistance coefficient (k) may be taken from Section IIIB.
 The solid line curves in Fig. IIIB-SA are given by Reference 12a of Section VI with the range of scatter of the test points as indicated.
 The broken line curves may be used as a guide to probable resistance coefficients for intermediate values of the relative roughness factor £/D. A value of £ = 0.00085 feet will be satisfactory for uncoated